scpr-cookbooks/scpr-consul/README.md

 # scpr-consul

-TODO: Enter the cookbook description here.
+A cookbook to configure consul and consul-template

 ## Pushing out updates